mohamadacma/TeamInSynch/DesignDocument.md

 ## Project Scope
 ### In scope
-* add, update, retreive, and delete a team member using information like name,email,location,joinDate,and phone number. (core functionalities)
+* Add, update, retrieve, and delete a team member using information like name, email, location, join date, and phone number.
+(Core functionalities)
-* retrieving and displaying weather data and local news headlines at each member's location. (the context needed so that the manager can better understand his team member's environements)
+* Retrieving and displaying weather data and local news headlines at each member's location.
+(The context needed so that the manager can better understand his team members' environments)
-* displaying a dashboard of active members( based on their login status) with snapshots of their real time weather info, current time, and local news headlines. (the dashboard represents the central hub for managers for a quick overview of their team and the relevant context)
+* Displaying a dashboard of active members (based on their login status) with snapshots of their real-time weather info, current time, and local news headlines.
+(The dashboard represents the central hub for managers for a quick overview of their team and the relevant context).

 ### Out of scope
-* Daily automatic suggestions of appointment scheduels that consider team members' timezones. ( for future iterations)
+* Daily automatic suggestions of appointment schedules that consider team members' time zones.
+(For future iterations)
-* ability to receive notifications in the event of major local news or weather conditions. (good to have, but not key of for the MVP)
+* Ability to receive notifications in the event of major local news or weather conditions.
+(Good to have, but not key for the MVP)
-* integration with third-party services like emails, fitness, and productivity apps.
+Integration with third-party services like emails, fitness, and productivity apps.
-* ability to add  teams at different levels in the organization and subteams, so that upper managers and organizations can get relevant data and reports on teams performance metrics, productivity rates, etc. (this project is only for single-level management, multiple-level hierarchies are excluded).
+* Ability to add teams at different levels in the organization and sub-teams, so that upper managers and organizations can get relevant data and reports on team performance metrics, productivity rates, etc. (This project is only for single-level management; multiple-level hierarchies are excluded.)

 ## Proposed Architectural Overview
 For the first iteration, we will provide the minimum lovable product (MLP) which includes adding, updating, retrieving, and deleting a team member as well as retrieving weather updates, current time, and local headline news.

-we will use API Gateway and Lambda to create the API endpoints( AddTeamMember, UpdateTeamMember, GetTeamMemeber, DeleteTeamMember, GetAllTeamMembers(?))
+We will use API Gateway and Lambda to create the API endpoints (AddTeamMember, UpdateTeamMember, GetTeamMember, DeleteTeamMember, GetAllTeamMembers).

-We will authenticate users using AWS cognito
+We will authenticate users using AWS Cognito.

-we will store team members in DynamoDB table.
-As for the weather data and local news, we will retrieve them in real-time from third-party APIs, thereby avoiding storage overhead
+We will store team members in a DynamoDB table.
+As for the weather data and local news, we will retrieve them in real-time from third-party APIs, thereby avoiding storage overhead.

-Additionally, TeamInSynch will provide its users with a webInterface dashboard style to give managers the ability to manage their teams.
-A main page providing a list of active members with the ability to hover over each and see snaphots of contextual info will also let them update their team members info and link off to pages per memeber to show detailed profile.
+Additionally, TeamInSynch will provide its users with a web interface dashboard style to give managers the ability to manage their teams.
+A main page providing a list of active members with the ability to hover over each and see snapshots of contextual info will also let them update their team members' info and link off to pages per member to show detailed profiles.

 ## API
 ### Public Models